Amb0s/retro-world-gen/README.md

 ### Setup

 1. Download or clone this repository
-2. Follow the instructions for the [BTA Minimal Example Mod](https://github.com/azurelmao/bta-babric-minimal-example-mod)
+2. Follow the instructions for the [BTA Babric Minimal Mod](https://github.com/Turnip-Labs/bta-minimal-mod)

-### Tip(s)

-* Since BTA is distributed without obfuscation, all Mixin classes must set the "remap" option to false.
-* ...
+Important: if you want to use the `Minecraft Client` run configuration in your IDE, you need to import a JAR file.

+1. Import the BTA!
+Babric instance into your launcher
+2. Start the game (don't close it)
+3. Go to Minecraft instance directory
+4. Copy the JAR inside the `bin` directory to `libs`
+5. Rename it to `minecraft-client-base.jar`

 ### Documentation